Frequently Asked Questions

 Why is NHSMTA held in NYC?

-Because “Broadway” is the heart of the theater industry in the United States, and due to the vast resources available there, New York became the logical host city.
+Because “Broadway” is the heart of the theatre industry in the United States, and due to the vast resources available there, New York became the logical host city.

 How do High School Awards programs qualify to participate in NHSMTA?